TiMi Studio Group

 TiMi Studio Group (天美工作室群 (Tiānměi Gōngzuò Shìqún)) is a video game developer group based in Shenzhen.
-A subsidiary of Tencent Games, it operates branches in Montréal, Singapore, Los Angeles, Chengdu, and Shanghai.
+A subsidiary of Tencent Games, it operates branches in Singapore, Los Angeles, Chengdu, and Shanghai.
 TiMi generated an estimated revenue of US$10 billion in 2020.
 Reportedly, TiMi is the largest video game operator and developer in the world by revenue.
 Founded in 2008 as Jade Studio, TiMi comprises several development divisions, developing titles such as Honor of Kings, Arena of Valor, Call of Duty: Mobile, Speed Drifters, Pokémon Unite and Delta Force.
+In 2014, Jade Studio merged with Wolong Studio and Tianmeiyiyou Studio to form TiMi Studio Group.
+In 2025, it was designated as a "Chinese military company" by the US.

 History

 2008–2013: Origins as Jade Studio

 TiMi began in 2008 as Jade Studio (Note: 琳琅天上工作室) in Shenzhen, China.
 The studio debuted into the Chinese PC gaming market with QQ Speed (Note: QQ飞车端游) (known as GKART and Speed Drifters in Western markets), China's most successful racing game.
 As of July 2, 2019, Speed Drifters has 700 million registered users, with 200 million registered as mobile players.
 Following Speed Drifters, the studio released its own massive multiplayer online RPG (MMORPG) titled The Legend of Dragon (Note: 御龙在天) in 2010 and first-person shooter (FPS) Assault Fire in 2012.
 In 2013, the studio released their final PC game which is a third-person shooter (TPS) titled Age of Gunslingers before they made their debut into mobile gaming with the release of WeChat exclusive games such as We Match and We Run.